Measuring and Understanding Throughput of Network Topologies: Topology evaluation

 \paragraphb{Jellyfish}~\cite{jellyfish} \pbgnew{is our benchmark, and its (average) relative performance is $100\%$ under all workloads by definition.
 Performance depends on randomness in the construction, but at larger sizes, performance differences between Jellyfish instances are minimal ($\approx 1\%$).}

-\paragraphb{Long Hop networks}~\cite{ANCS} In Figure~\ref{fig:ANCS}, we show that the relative throughput of Long Hop networks \pbgnew{approaches} $1$ at large sizes under longest matching TM.
-Similar trends are observed under both all-to-all and random matching workloads. \pbgnew{The paper~\cite{ANCS} claimed high performance (in terms of bisection bandwidth) with substantially less equipment than past designs, but we find that while Long Hop networks do have high performance, they are no better than random graphs.}
+\paragraphb{Long Hop networks}~\cite{ANCS} In Figure~\ref{fig:ANCS}, we show that the relative throughput of Long Hop networks \pbgnew{approaches} $1$ at large sizes under the longest matching TM.
+Similar trends are observed under all-to-all and random matching workloads. \pbgnew{The paper~\cite{ANCS} claimed high performance (in terms of bisection bandwidth) with substantially less equipment than past designs, but we find that while Long Hop networks do have high performance, they are no better than random graphs, and sometimes worse.}

-\paragraphb{Slim Fly}~\cite{slim-fly} \pbgnew{It was noted~\cite{slim-fly} that Slim Fly's key advantage is path length.
-We observe in Figure~\ref{fig:slimFly} that the topology indeed has extremely short paths -- about $85$-$90\%$ relative to the random graph, which is itself near-optimal -- but this does not translate to higher throughput.
+\paragraphb{Slim Fly}~\cite{slim-fly} \pbgnew{It was noted in~\cite{slim-fly} that Slim Fly's key advantage is path length.
+We observe in Figure~\ref{fig:slimFly} that the topology indeed has extremely short paths -- about $85$-$90\%$ relative to the random graph -- but this does not translate to higher throughput.
 Slim Fly's performance is essentially identical to random graphs under all-to-all and random matching TMs with a relative performance of $101\%$ using both.
 Relative throughput under the longest matching TM decreases with \pbgnew{scale, dropping} to $80\%$ at the largest size tested.
 Hence, throughput performance cannot be predicted solely based on the average path length.}